Signal Processing Meets SGD: From Momentum to Filter: Method Derivation (Section 3 in main paper)

-The final expression for $K_t$ shows that the optimal interpolation coefficient is the ratio of the variance of the momentum term to the sum of the variances of the momentum term and the current gradient.
-This result exemplifies the essence of the Wiener Filter: optimally combining past information with new observations to reduce estimation error due to noisy data.
+The final expression for $K_t$ indicates that the optimal interpolation coefficient is the ratio of the variance of the momentum term to the sum of the variances of the momentum term and the current gradient.
+This balance embodies the Wiener filter's purpose: to optimally combine past information with new observations, thus minimizing estimation error caused by noise in the gradient data.